Credit Basics for VA Borrowers

 Credit Guidelines

 With a conventional loan, some lenders may approve buyers with a minimum score of 660.
-However, in order to get anywhere near the best rates and terms, conventional borrowers are likely better off entering into the process with a score closer to 740.
+However, to get anywhere near the best rates and terms, conventional borrowers are likely better off entering into the process with a score closer to 740.
 In comparison, many VA lenders are looking for a 620 FICO score.
 These government-backed loans are also more lenient in the wake of a bankruptcy, foreclosure, or short sale.

 Veterans and active military who filed for a Chapter 7 bankruptcy must wait four years after discharge before they can be approved for a conventional loan.
 But with a VA loan, buyers can be approved after a two-year wait.